nimaid/LPHK/README.md

   * Will accept multiple arguemnts seperated by spaces
   * Will be pressed in the order `arg1`, `arg2`... and unpress in the order ...`arg2`, `arg1`
 * Add percentage of screen width/height option to the `M_*` commands
-* Add `@LOAD_LAYOUT` header command to load a specified layout
-  * Check if layout currently exists when binding to a button (incl during load layout)
-    * If not, prompt user if they want to continue anyway
-  * Add option to override save changes prompt
 * Add `SCRIPT` command to run (argument 1) script in the `user_scripts` folder (like a function!)
-* Add startup config file
-  * Default layout specification
-  * Auto connect overide
-  * Force launchpad model setting
-  * Option to minimize to system tray
 * Add settings menu to configure the startup config
 * Add more color customization
     * Make new fields in the `.lpl` layout format